Author has written 2 stories for Hey Arnold, and Shrek.

 My Biggest Pet Peeves include:

 1. Having your female character almost raped just so her love interest can swoop in and save her last minute.
 Okay, what the actual eff?
 Since WHEN is rape romantic?
 Even ATTEMPTED rape.
 Why do so many writers insist on including these scenes in their stories?
 Rape is not romantic nor is it cute.
 Having a love interest swoop in to save them just so they can cuddle is kinda disgusting in my opinion.
 I mean, I get it if it's set in a time period or location where that'd be common, and it WASN'T really played TO MUCH for the fluffs, but c'mon!
 If I was about to be raped but some guy came in and saved me, I'd be scared shitless.
-I wouldn't really be thinking of how hot he was - I'd be crying my eyes out and refusing to leave my house for days!
+I wouldn't really be thinking of how hot he was - I'd be having a fucking panic attack!

 3. The guy decides to take off his shirt and the girl is left awestruck at his twelve-pack.
 Or whatever pack.
 Seriously?
 I mean, I get it if it's set earlier in time, but now?
 Nah.
 C'mon, we've all seen Game of Thrones, we've seen worse.
 In this day and age, we're having six packs forced down our throats in our media, so a guy suddenly taking off his shirt (decency, much?) should not get such a big reaction (you know, blushing, stuttering, awkwardly looking away).
 I mean, I would be a little surprised if a guy suddenly took off his shirt, but I'd get over it pretty quickly and question why the hell he gets to take off his shirt but I'm stuck wearing mine.